Wellington, Somerset: Fox Fowler & Co. Bank

 Thomas Fox started the Fox, Fowler and Company bank in Wellington which rapidly expanded and ran successfully, until it merged with Lloyds Bank in 1927.
 It was the last private bank in England to issue its own notes and they were legal tender until 1964.
 There are nine notes left in circulation.
 The British Museum have another example on display.
 The bank established its Head Office at the old family house in Fore Street, Wellington (today the Lloyds Bank branch) – they opened branches at Taunton, Bridgwater, Weston-super-Mare, Torrington, Bideford, Barnstaple, Ilfracombe and South Molton.

-The original £5 note is on display at Tone Dale House – one of the last nine and possible the only one left uncancelled.
+The original £5 note is on display at Tone Dale House – one of the last nine and possibly the only one left uncancelled.